siyuyang1013/dogAtlas/README.md

 # dogAtlas

-This directory contains scripts related to the manuscript "###"
+This directory contains scripts related to the manuscript "The single-nucleus transcriptomic atlas of dog brains"

 # software version